buseipek-ncrgl/Diet_Tracking/README.md

-# 📱 NutriTrack
+# 📱 NutrieTrack

-**NutriTrack** is a mobile diet tracking application developed as part of the *Multi-Platform Application Development* course.
+**NutrieTrack** is a mobile diet tracking application developed as part of the *Multi-Platform Application Development* course.
 Built using **React Native** with **Expo** and **SQLite** for local data storage, it allows users to log daily meals, track calorie intake, and monitor nutritional habits through a clean and user-friendly interface.

 With offline support and a focus on simplicity, NutriTrack helps users stay on top of their dietary goals—even without an internet connection.